pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2014.md

     spe3 = [[Color(0.10, 0.20, 0.30, 1.00), 25.0]]

 The 3 logs (ogre_parse.basemodel.Color: why are we comparing with XXX) are coming from parsing the specular color, not the other colors.
-These logs are coming from the Color structure's <u>eq</u> method, which I had to implement for my unit tests.
-I'm confused why the 'Color.<u>eq</u>' method is used during parsing, but that is not my real problem.
+These logs are coming from the Color structure's __eq__ method, which I had to implement for my unit tests.
+I'm confused why the 'Color.__eq__' method is used during parsing, but that is not my real problem.
 My real problem is what did I do wrong so that I can't use the following to acccess the colors?

     self.assertEqual(c, amb3.ambient)